natalieagus/50005/docs/OS/index.md

 {: .note-title}
 > Textbook
 >
 > Silberschatz, Galvin, Gagne. **Operating Systems Concepts with Java**, 8th Ed.
 Wiley.
-ISBN 978-0-470-50949-4. (required) - Abbreviated as “SGG” in this document
+ISBN 978-0-470-50949-4. (required) - Abbreviated as “SGG” in this website.

 ## Week 1: SGG Ch.
 1.1 - 1.6, 1.8.3, 1.13.3
 * Define what an operating system is